Play it safe in the water

 Albury is spoiled for choice when it comes to places to cool off, with Lake Hume, the Murray River and local swimming pools among the most popular places to escape the summer heat.

-While we want people to enjoy the water, it’s important to understand that it can be dangerous.
 People of all ages and ability drown in inland waterways.
 Royal Life Saving statistics indicate that between 1 July 2002 to 30 June 2016 there were 1,045 drowning deaths in Australian rivers, creeks and streams.

 The NSW Royal Life Saving Respect the River initiative aims to increase awareness of the dangers of the inland waters and identifies precautions you can take if you want to swim in an inland waterway

 For many years, experienced local paddler Tony Zerbst has featured in AlburyCity’s river safety campaign.
 Tony has paddled the Murray for more than 40 years and is acutely aware of its dangers.

 He says that, while a ‘river float’ from Waterworks or Mungabareena Reserve to Noreuil Park is one of the most enjoyable ways to enjoy a summer’s day, you do need to be aware of a few basic rules to make sure that you stay safe in the water:

 - Take a mobile phone in a waterproof container